 Both these addresses work.
 The simplest thing to do is just return your ballot in the envelope provided.
 However, if you lose your envelope you can send your ballot back using the address on the ballot.
 This is because Royal Mail require different addresses for pre-printed envelopes to those that you fill in yourself.

 How can I vote for the new Labour Leader and Deputy Leader?

-Anyone who joins the party before 5pm on Monday 20 January will be able to vote in the Leadership Elections.
+Anyone who joined the party before 5pm on Monday 20 January will be able to vote in the Leadership Elections.

-Members of a trade union or socialist society that is affiliated to the Labour Party will be able to vote in the contest if their membership is up to date.
+Members of a trade union or socialist society that is affiliated to the Labour Party who have signed up through their affiliated organisation or the Labour Party as an affiliated supporter by 3 February 2020 will also be able to vote in the contest.

 |Trade Union||Socialist Societies|

 |Communications Workers Union||Christians on the Left|

 |FBU||The Fabian Society|

 |GMB||Jewish Labour Movement|